Chart Color Schemes

 Infrastructure

-Bulimba has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Bulimba has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 35 projects likely to affect the region.
-Notable initiatives include Oxford & Princess - Bulimba Mixed-Use Development, QParks Group - 5 Riding Road Mixed-Use Development, Bulimba State School Infrastructure Upgrade, and Bulimba Memorial Park and Community Centre Upgrade.
-The following list details those most relevant.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified 35 projects potentially affecting the area.
+Notable ones include Oxford & Princess - Bulimba Mixed-Use Development, QParks Group - 5 Riding Road Mixed-Use Development, Bulimba State School Infrastructure Upgrade, and Bulimba Memorial Park and Community Centre Upgrade.
+Below is a list of those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.